sudheerj/javascript-interview-questions/README.md

 61. ### What are the main rules of promise

-    A promise must follow a specific set of rules,
+    A promise must follow a specific set of rules:

     1. A promise is an object that supplies a standard-compliant `.then()` method
     2. A pending promise may transition into either fulfilled or rejected state